 Memorable Manitobans: George Robert Batho (1873-1948)

 On 6 October 1903, he married Margaret Adeline Robertson (?-1956) at Pipestone.
-They had two sons: Elgin Robertson Batho (b 1904) and Bruce Batho.
-He served as President and Director of the Manitoba Horticultural and Forestry Association, and was a member of the Broadway Baptist Church.
-In 1925, he lived in Suite 19B, 778 McMillan Avenue, Winnipeg.
+They had two sons: Elgin Robertson Batho (1904-?) and Max Bruce Willard Batho (1908-?).
+He served as a Director of the Manitoba Horticultural and Forestry Association and was a member of the Broadway Baptist Church.
+In 1925, he lived in Suite 19B, Guelph Apartments, Winnipeg.

 In July 1947, he and his wife moved to Pittsfield, Massachusetts where he died on 31 January 1948 and was buried.
 In 1986, his name was added posthumously to the Honour Roll of the Manitoba Agricultural Hall of Fame.

 Marriage registration [George Robert Batho, Margaret Adeline Robertson], Manitoba Vital Statistics.

 Birth registrations [Elgin Robertson Batho, Max Bruce Willard Batho], Manitoba Vital Statistics.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 Social note, Winnipeg Free Press, 21 June 1947, page 11.

 “George Batho dies, aged 75,” Winnipeg Free Press, 2 February 1948, page 22.

 “Former Winnipeg editor’s wife dies in U.S.,” Winnipeg Free Press, 24 November 1956, page 25.